noriega15/free-pet-poetry-optimized/content/blog/forever-in-our-hearts/index.md

 Their deep devotion, a love so wonderfully rare.

-In their eyes, we found solace and joy so sweet,
+<br>In their eyes, we found solace and joy so sweet,

 Their wagging tails, a happiness that couldn't be beat.